tud-hri/joan/docs/modules-carlainterface.md

 ### Step 5.
 Linking it all together from the `carlainterface_agenttypes.py` enum

-Now that you have all needed files its now a matter of adding them to the enum!
+Now that you have all the needed files it’s now a matter of adding them to the enum!

 !!!
 Important
     Make sure you link to the correct files in the enum, take the Ego Vehicle as a reference

 ### Step 6.
 Loading from dict update

-If you want to load settings from a json file for your freshly new agent there is one thing you should still do:
+If you want to load settings from a JSON file for your freshly new agent there is one thing you should still do:
-In the following file you should add the same lines but adjusted for your new vehicle:
+In the following file you should add the same lines but adjusted them for your new vehicle:

     .../carlainterface/carlainterface_settings.py